mgergos/Opus4Teensy/README.md

 For those wanting to decode asynchronous data transmissions, putData() returns the time since update() was last called.
 Decoder synchronisation is then possible by direct manipulation of the denominator within the Audio PLL’s phase fractional divider.
-Minor changes to PLL4 PFD from main() will not impact audio continuity e.g;
+Minor changes to PLL4 PFD from main() will not impact audio continuity eg;
 `int32_t denominator = CCM_ANALOG_PLL_AUDIO_DENOM;`
 `...`
 `phase = opusDecoder.putData(opusBuffer, opusBufSize);`